UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 ## 7. First module `file_handling` and actions setup
 From this point onward you will iterate through each module, copying the ⭐ essential functions from the notebooks into the package, validating them in a dedicated notebook, and then copying the matching ✅ tests.
 Start by creating a working notebook that will become your final proteomics experiment script:

-1. In the repository root (outside the `proteosim/` package directory), create a blank `ms_experiment_final.ipynb`.
+1. Inside the `tutorials/` directory (outside the `proteosim/` package folder), create a blank `ms_experiment_final.ipynb`.
-2. This notebook serves two purposes:
+2. This notebook serves three purposes:
    - Quickly verify that the functions you move into the package behave as expected (`import proteosim as ps` and call the new function).
    - Assemble the final streamlined proteomics workflow you will later share with your peers.
+   - Provide the user of your package an example workflow.

 Move the first essential function: